avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _GTFCC Roadmap 2030: https://www.gtfcc.org/about-cholera/roadmap-2030/

-Because non-epidemic lineages of *V. cholerae* are found in many countries around the world, the GTFCC have revised their definition of the disease 'cholera' to specifically mention the epidemic-causing lineage 7PET.
+Because non-epidemic lineages of *V. cholerae* are found in many countries around the world, the GTFCC have recently revised their definition of the disease 'cholera' to specifically mention the epidemic-causing lineage 7PET.
 That is, they define cholera as: